Applying trade-in allowance to new clean alternative fuel and plug-in hybrid vehicle leases from July 15, 2015 – June 30, 2019

 This sales tax exemption for new clean alternative fuel and plug-in hybrid vehicles does not change how the trade-in allowance is applied to leased vehicles.
 The trade-in allowance is a reduction in the taxable lease payments (and capitalized cost reduction) for purposes of calculating retail sales tax.
 The trade-in allowance must be exercised at the start of a lease either by spreading it out over the lease term on a pro rata basis (method 1) or by applying it up front on the initial lease payments (method 2) as outlined below.
 (See WAC 458-20-247.)

 How do you compute the trade-in allowance for leases of new qualifying clean alternative fuel and plug-in hybrid vehicles?

 On qualifying leases, only lease payments made from July 15, 2015 - June 30, 2019 can qualify for the exemptions provided by RCW 82.08.809.
 Vehicles purchased or leased from July 1, 2015 - July 14, 2015 are not eligible for this exemption.
 Any lease payments made after June 30, 2019, will be subject to retail sales tax (unless there is unused trade-in allowance that applies to such payments).
 This means buyers and sellers should carefully consider which method they will use to apply the trade-in allowance.

 There are two methods available to apply the trade-in value in a lease situation.

-Method 1 allows the trade-in value be applied against the value of the qualifying clean alternative fuel leased vehicle, thereby reducing the monthly payments (and usually the retail sales tax due on those payments).
+Method 1 allows the trade-in value be applied against the value of the leased vehicle, which reduces the monthly payments for purposes of calculating the retail sales tax due on the payments.

 Method 2 allows the trade-in allowance to be applied against the initial lease payments, with no retail sales tax due until the trade in value is used up.